fastify/fastify/docs/Hooks.md

 **Notice:** in the `onRequest` and `preValidation` hooks, `request.body` will always be `null`, because the body parsing happens before the `preHandler` hook.

 [Request](https://github.com/fastify/fastify/blob/master/docs/Request.md) and [Reply](https://github.com/fastify/fastify/blob/master/docs/Reply.md) are the core Fastify objects.<br/>
-`next` if the function to continue with the [lifecycle](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md).
+`next` is the function to continue with the [lifecycle](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md).

 It is pretty easy to understand where each hook is executed by looking at the [lifecycle page](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md).<br>
 Hooks are affected by Fastify's encapsulation, and can thus be applied to selected routes.
 See the [Scopes](#scope) section for more information.